 Community partnership development

 Course logistics (scheduling, transportation, etc.)

 Events on campus

-Service Learning Course Development Grants - These are grants for faculty interested in developing a new service-learning course or transforming an existing course.
-The call for proposals goes out in Jan/February of each year and are due in late March/early April.
-Preview the grant application here.
+These are grants for faculty interested in developing a new service-learning course or transforming an existing course.
+Grants can also be used to spearhead departmental plans for integrating service-learning in the curriculum.
+Applications are due March 20, 2015.

-CES4Health - CES4Health peer reviews, publishes and disseminates products of community-engaged scholarship that are not journal articles - videos, curricula, policy reports, digital stories and online toolkits, for example.
+CES4Health peer reviews, publishes and disseminates products of community-engaged scholarship that are not journal articles - videos, curricula, policy reports, digital stories, and online toolkits, for example.